AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

    ![Experience Manager apps](assets/experience-manager-apps.png)

 1. The next page lists the various programs available.
-Tap or click the one you need to access.
+Tap or click the one you need to access as provided by the Cloud Manager administrator.
 If this is your first front-end project for AEMaaCS, you likely only have one program available.

    ![Selecting a program in Cloud Manager](assets/cloud-manager-select-program.png)